 Research interests, PhD Thesis and beyond..

-My doctoral dissertation focuses on the determinants of electoral accountability in eleven Central and Eastern European countries from the early 1990s to 2015.
-Questioning the – well-established – economic voting theory traditionally adopted to account for electoral accountability, my research aims at going one step forward, looking at the political – or, better, non-economic – variables influencing accountability in these countries.
+My doctoral dissertation focused on the determinants of electoral accountability in eleven Central and Eastern European countries from the early 1990s to 2015.
+Questioning the – well-established – economic voting theory traditionally adopted to account for electoral accountability, my research aimed at going one step forward, looking at the political – or, better, non-economic – variables influencing accountability in these countries.

-I consider eleven EU member States belonging to the former Communist bloc: Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia and Slovenia.
-The analysis covers a span of time ranging from the second democratic election (the first one was held in Poland in 1993) till the last elections held in 2015 in Croatia, Poland and Estonia.
+I considered eleven EU member States belonging to the former Communist bloc: Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia and Slovenia.
+The analysis covered a span of time ranging from the second democratic election (the first one was held in Poland in 1993) till the last elections held in 2015 in Croatia, Poland and Estonia.

-Other recent works – journal and conference articles – focus on specific aspects of democracy: electoral accountability, political legitimacy, issue voting and electoral integrity.
+Other recent works – journal and conference articles – focus on specific aspects of democracy: electoral accountability, democratic responsiveness, issue voting and electoral integrity.

 My research experience abroad